Sword Verse: Verse 9:1 - 9:7

 Giving context to verse 9:5 are the first seven verses of Surat at-Tawbah.

-Interpretative Tradition
+Interpretative tradition

-The Islamic Scholars and Jurists disagreed upon the Generality of the application of the Verse.
+Islamic scholars and jurists disagreed upon the generality of the application of the verse.

+Specific ruling

+Premodern Muslim scholars

-According to several mainstream Islamic scholars, the verse relates to a specific event in Islamic history—namely that Arabian pagans made and broke a covenant with Arabic Muslims.
+According to several mainstream Islamic scholars, the verse relates to a specific event in Islamic history—namely that Arabian pagans made and broke a covenant with Arab Muslims.
 They cite the verses immediately preceding and following 9:5, 9:4 and 9:6, and emphasize: Only those pagans who broke the covenant were subject to violent repercussions so that any pagans who honored the covenant or repented their betrayal were to be spared.
 Commentating on the following verse, 9:6, Asma Afsaruddin brings the position of some early commentators, and the overall direction taken is that it concerns the Arab polytheists and doesn't translate into indiscriminate killing: